 - A simple check if a food is or is not nutritious: can you eat it plain, with no seasoning or anything else and taste good or does it need something else to make it palatable?
 Grains are just filler that food manufacturers use to layer on ingredients – fats, sugar, natural and artificial flavors which fool your taste buds into thinking you are eating nutritious food.

-Grains really are just cheap fillers to create pseudo-food, food that does not actually nourish our body, but tricks it into thinking we are being nourished by the miniscule flavors added to the tasteless, bland and unappetizing grain taste.
+Grains really are just cheap fillers to create pseudo-food, great for profits but bad for health.
+I was trained in the hard sciences and worked in advertising so I know.
+Food that does not actually nourish our body, but tricks it into thinking we are being nourished by the minuscule flavors added to the tasteless, bland and unappetizing grain taste.
 They really help profits so there is a large marketing industry pumping out claims constantly, preying on our compassion, scientific illiteracy and just burying other more scientifically accurate narratives about health and nutrition.

 High carb – not fat – intake linked to greater early death risk: study